nrfconnect/sdk-nrf/samples/nrf9160/gnss/README.rst

 When assistance support is enabled, the sample receives an A-GPS data request notification from the GNSS module, and it starts downloading the assistance data requested by the GNSS module.
 The sample then displays the information in the terminal about the download process.
 Finally, after the download completes, the sample switches back to the previous display mode.

+By default, the sample runs in continuous tracking mode.
+It can also be configured to run in periodic mode, where fixes are acquired periodically with the configured interval.

 Requirements
 ************